BetweenTheNumbers/movers-and-stayers/README.md

 - **Movers reach MLB more often.** Players born more than five miles from their high-school city reach the majors **21.6%** of the time versus **12.5%** for same-hometown players (odds ratio 1.69 controlling for draft round, 1.93 unadjusted; p ≈ 7e-23).
 Movers are also drafted about seven rounds earlier.
+(Note: above figure separates same-city from the 0-5 mile group; combining yields 12.5% MLB rate)

 - **The cutoff is not cherry-picked.** The advantage holds at every distance threshold tested, from 1 mile to 100 miles (odds ratios 1.56–1.69).